dkalintsev/vTM-AWS-ServiceDiscovery/README.md

 10.0.0.120:80
 10.0.1.36:80

-Once you tested your plugin successfully, you can create pool(s) that use it to discover nodes.
+Once you've tested your plugin successfully, you can create pool(s) that use it to discover nodes.

 ## Limitations

-Only IPv4 is currently supported.
+- Only IPv4 is currently supported
+- Plugin only discovers the EC2 instances in the same AWS Region as the vTM it runs on